WARDIN VS LANGSMITH

 WHEN TO CHOOSE EACH

-Choose LangSmith if you're deep in the LangChain/LangGraph ecosystem and need step-level chain debugging and mature dataset annotation.
-Choose Wardin if your traffic spans multiple frameworks and clients (raw SDK, Claude Code, Cursor, CI) and you need the request itself governed — budget, policy, and audit — not just traced.
+Choose LangSmith if you're deep in LangChain/LangGraph and need step-level chain debugging and mature dataset annotation.
+Choose Wardin when your traffic spans multiple frameworks and clients — raw SDK, Claude Code, Cursor, CI — and the request itself has to be governed: budget stopped, policy enforced, and a signed receipt produced, not just traced.
+LangSmith shows you inside one framework's calls.
+Wardin governs every call, whatever made it — and proves it.

-Point your SDK at one base URL and get budget hard-stops, policy enforcement, and a signed audit trail from the first request.
+Point your SDK at one base URL and get budget hard-stops, policy enforcement, and a signed, hash-chained receipt for every call — from the first request.

 EARLY ACCESS · NO CREDIT CARD REQUIRED